SimplyStaking/oasis_api_server/docs/INSTALL_AND_RUN.md

     -d simplyvc/oasis_api_server:1.0.4
 ```

-Note: The port after `-p` and before the `:` can be used to route a port from the machine to the internal port of the Docker.
-If changing this, any program which refers to the API Docker container must refer to this port.\
+Note: The port after `-p` and before the `:` is used to route a port from the machine to the internal port of the Docker.
+If this is changed, any program which refers to the API Docker container must refer to this port.\
-Example: with `8686`:8686, the the API URL must look like `http://1.2.3.4:8686`, i.e. the configured port must match `8686`.
+Example: with `8686`:`5367`, the API URL must look like `http://1.2.3.4:8686`, but the configured port inside the files must be `5367`, it is suggested to leave them them both as `8686`.

 ## Confirming the API Works